Editors Note: This article was originally published on 09/05/18 and has been completely revamped and updated for accuracy and comprehensiveness.

 You can temporarily fix the frame and prevent it from degrading further by using a tool like a screwdriver to remove the rotten wood and then filling the hole with putty.

 For more significant damages such as broken window panes, you need to replace the frames immediately.

-Follow these tips, and you can easily stay on top of your home window maintenance.
+Follow these tips, and you can easily stay on top of your home window maintenance in spring and throughout the year.
 By doing so, you’re not just making sure that your home looks great from the outside.

 You’re also saving with energy efficiency and keeping your family safe.

 If you purchase windows with Chicago Window Guys, you receive a lifetime warranty on your windows.
 If for any reason you have concerns about the quality of your windows or if they are not operating correctly, we will be happy to assist you.